alexodavies/bib-deduplicator/readme.md

 **Application won't start on macOS**
 - Right-click → "Open" to bypass security restrictions
-- Or run: `xattr -d com.apple.quarantine BibTeX-Deduplicator`
+- Or run: `xattr -d com.apple.quarantine BibTeX-Deduplicator-macos`

 **Large files are slow**
 - Use command line mode for better performance